-These Chocolate Thumbprint Cookies are a double dose of chocolate.
-Soft chocolate thumbprint cookies are rolled in sugar or nuts, whichever you prefer, and then filled with a rich chocolate ganache.
-They're the perfect Christmas cookie to share with friends and family.
+These Chocolate Thumbprint Cookies are a double dose of chocolate and will become your new favorite Christmas cookie.
+Soft fudgy chocolate cookies are rolled in sugar, baked, and then filled with a rich creamy chocolate ganache.
+The recipe utilizes Dutch-processed cocoa for an intense chocolate flavor, while the turbinado sugar adds a delightful crunch to the exterior.
+They're the perfect Christmas cookies to share with friends and family.

 Jump to: